Stuff7/playground-api/README.md

 #### **Response**

-The created [`UserFile`](#UserFile) or a 409 Conflict HTTP status error if a folder with the same name already exists in that folder
+The created [`File`](#File) or a 409 Conflict HTTP status error if a folder with the same name already exists in that folder

 </br>